 So when patio life finally returned to Bloor West earlier this summer, it was a sight for sore eyes and a blessing.
 Walking past dining establishments such as Queen’s Pasta Cafe, Baka Gallery Cafe Zaza and The Swan there was revelry all around: families reconnecting, friends reuniting, spirits high.
 Now, thanks to the CaféTO program, hungry hipsters have even more choices in outdoor dining: Shakey’s Hacyon, Fishin, and so many more all have pop-up patios, ready to serve from the slow lane along Bloor West.

-With stomachs full, we head just two blocks south for another form of much-needed therapy: fresh air and sheer fun.
 At any given time, Rennie Park is a beehive of activity.
 In the winter, it’s ground zero for skating, tobogganing, snowmen, and snow angels.
 With the arrival of warmer weather, the games change but the vibe remains the same.
 Towering trees throughout the park provide shady nooks for reading, snuggling, or setting out a picnic blanket.
 The tree trunks double as goalposts for games of soccer with the kids, while the branches become a magnet for lost frisbees and mismanaged drones (both from our household).

 The soft grass invites new crawlers, those navigating their first steps and the not-so-young attempting to regain flexibility through outdoor yoga classes.
 Cyclists venturing off training wheels for the first time can find looping paths to challenge their newfound skills.
 Budding gymnasts have everything they may need to perfect their dismount.
 Sandcastle and splash pad enthusiasts are free to dig holes and submerge them over and over again.